+At Solarity, we always incorporate business analysis into our consulting services.
 We use it to flush out misunderstandings between executives and employees right from the get-go and to develop a clear alignment on the requirements of the projects we are managing.

 “You didn’t give us what we asked for, but you gave us exactly what we needed!”

-Now that’s a game-winning shot, CBAP-style!
+Now that’s a game-winning shot, Business Analysis-style!